'Infamous pothole' in Glen Oaks will cost nearly a million dollars to fix

 The price to fix it is steep, and the City-Parish will use MoveBR money to cover the cost.

-"Right now, the potholes repairs are supposed to be around $800 thousand," Councilman Darryl Hurst said.
+"Right now, the potholes repairs are supposed to be around $800,000," Councilman Darryl Hurst said.
 "It's the most infamous pothole in Baton Rouge.

 Neighbors who live nearby say it has been there for years, and it's about time something was done, despite the heavy cost.